 b)Enable Query Logging c)Modify NQSConfig.ini d)Start Oracle BI Services

 e)Use Oracle BI Answers to Execute Queries f)Use Query Log to Verify Queries.

 Q: What is the need to save, even after the changes are checked in when a repository is loaded in Online Mode?

 During the Check-In, the changes made in the repository are saved into Memory, but NOT yet saved into the physical RPD file and hence save should be performed.

 Q: What are the operational modes supported by ObI Administration Tool?
-OnLine. – Repository is loaded into memory by BI Server.
+OnLine. – A repository is loaded into memory by BI Server.

-OffLine. – Repository is NOT loaded into memory by BI sever.
+OffLine. – A repository is NOT loaded into memory by BI server.

-If this check box is checked then BI loads each and every object that are loaded into the memory, otherwise only higher-level objects are
+If this check box is checked then BI loads each and every object that is loaded into the memory, otherwise only higher-level objects are

 6. Adding Multiple Sources to Dimension